 PSHE & Citizenship

 At Shavington Primary School, we want to promote our children’s understanding of their personal, social and health education (PSHE) and citizenship.
 This enables our children to become healthy, independent and responsible members of society.
 We celebrate individual and collective achievements, encouraging our pupils to play a positive role in contributing to the life of the school and the wider community.
 In so doing, we help develop their sense of self-worth; accepting that we all have our differences and that everyone is important.
 We teach them how society is organised and governed, ensuring that they experience the process of democracy in school through the school council.
 Teaching them about rights and responsibilities is encouraged throughout the school and we aim to provide opportunities that help the children to appreciate what it means to be a positive member of a diverse multicultural society.
+We also follow a scheme of work called 'Drugs & Alcohol' which encourages children to develop the skills of resisting peer pressure, resilience, empathy, self awareness and assertiveness.

 The aims of personal, social and health education and citizenship are to enable the children to: